openregulatory/templates/templates/techdoc/62304/instructions-on-data-acquisition.md

-# Instructions on Data Acquisitions
+# Instructions on Data Acquisition

-The Instructions on Data Acquisitions define what kind of data is collected and annotated (prepared) for machine learning model development.
+The Instructions on Data Acquisition define what kind of data is collected and annotated (prepared) for machine learning model development.
 The requirements for general data acquisition can be defined less specific than the subset of data used for annotations as any additional data can be used for future developments that are not specified yet.